delabassee/odl2021-lab/lab13-UDS.md

 This snippet creates an infinite loop that checks every 100 ms whether a new message was written to the socket and, if so, outputs it.

-To test this, launch the server in one termainal (`java Server.java`), and the client in another termainal (`java Client.java`).
+To test this, launch the server in one terminal (`java Server.java`), and the client in another termainal (`java Client.java`).
 The server should receive the message sent by the client.

 💡 Shutdown the server with CTRL-C.